SEMrush free trial for 14 days (worth $99.95).

 #4.
 Am I charged for SEMrush free trial?

-A small fee is charged from your card.
+A small fee of $1.00 is charged from your card.

 But this is just to verify the card’s legitimacy.